Runner’s Trots: 12 Tips To Avoid Unplanned Bathroom Breaks

 #8: Food Choices

-What you eat before you run has a significant impact on how your gut will feel during your workout.
+What you eat before you run significantly impacts how your gut will feel during your workout.

-Moreover, if you eat foods you are sensitive to—such as dairy or gluten—you can count on an unplanned bathroom break.
+Moreover, if you eat foods you are sensitive to—such as dairy if you are lactose intolerant or gluten—you can count on an unplanned bathroom break.

-While dealing with an occasional urge to use the toilet while running is probably inevitable, you can certainly reduce the risk of runner’s trots derailing your workout by making some adjustments to your routine.
+While dealing with an occasional urge to use the toilet while running is probably inevitable, you can reduce the risk of runner’s trots derailing your workout by adjusting your routine.

 Here are some tips to prevent runner’s trots: